-Students in AP classes who select NOT to participate in the AP exam are expected to take a cumulative, AP comparable, teacher-graded end of course exam.
+Students in AP and/or Cambridge classes who elect NOT to participate in the AP or Cambridge exam are expected to complete a cumulative, comparable, teacher-graded end of course exam as part of their course grade.

 BUSINESS FACT:

 Sixty-three business students received Microsoft Office Certifications in 2020.